kaizen123/Sonar-Image-Segmentation-through-Entropy-Method/README.md

 ![](https://github.com/SuperBruceJia/Sonar-Image-Segmentation-through-Entropy-Method/blob/master/codes/Final_Image.jpg)

-If you guys have any problem on this, please WeChat me: fei0521yu0212.
+If you guys have any problem on this, please WeChat me: fei0521yu0212 or add me as Facebook friend: https://www.facebook.com/SuperBruceJia.
 I'm pretty happy to help!